idptools/dodo/README.md

 **D**e-sillifying AlphaF**O**ld2 disor**D**ered regi**O**ns

+### What is DODO?

 DODO is a A Python package for taking an AF2 structure and making the disordered regions look less silly (I believe the scientific term is *de-sillifying*).
+Right now it can only generate structures with alpha carbons, so it does also coarse grain the structure.
+I'm working on all-atom structure generation, which I'm hoping to bring in the future (but this is not a gaurantee).

 ### How can you use DODO?